roudehand/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data Course project
-My Getting and Cleaning Data course projects script is called 'Final script - Rob Oudehand' , it does the following:
+My Getting and Cleaning Data course projects script is called finalscript.R , it does the following:

 - It merges the training and the test sets to create one data set
 - Extracts only the measurements on the mean and standard deviation for each measurement.